raggaraluz/scala-debugger/docs/src/about/us.md

 print("Result is " ++ result)
 ```

-## Scala Debugger SBT Plugin
+## Scala Debugger sbt Plugin

-Contains an implementation of an SBT plugin that runs the interactive
+Contains an implementation of an sbt plugin that runs the interactive
-Scala Debugger Tool from within SBT.
+Scala Debugger Tool from within sbt.

 <video
     class="org-scaladebugger-docs-styles-PageStyle-videoCls"